Thomas26791/CNNArchLang/README.md

 In general, inputs create new streams and outputs consume existing streams.

 ## Layer Construction
-It is possible to declare and construct new layer methods.
-The method declaration is similar to python.
+It is possible to declare and construct new layers.
+The declaration of a layer is similar to methods in python.
 Each parameter can have a default value that makes it an optional argument.
-The method call is also similar to python but, in contrast to python, it is necessary to specify the name of each argument.
-The body of a new layer is constructed from other layers including other constructed layers.
+A new layer is constructed from other layers including other constructed layers.
 However, recursion is not allowed.
 The compiler will throw an error if recursion occurs.
-The following is a example of multiple method declarations.
+The following is a example of multiple layer declarations.
 ```
     def conv(kernel, channels, stride=1, act=true){
         Convolution(kernel=(filter,filter), channels=channels, stride=(stride,stride)) ->
         BatchNorm() ->
         Relu(?=act)
     }
-    def resLayer(channels, stride=1){
+    def resLayer(channels, stride=1, addSkipConv=false){
         (
             conv(kernel=3, channels=channels, stride=stride) ->
             conv(kernel=3, channels=channels, act=false)
         |
-            conv(kernel=1, channels=channels, stride=stride, act=false, ?=(stride!=1))
+            conv(kernel=1, channels=channels, stride=stride, act=false, ?=addSkipConv)
         ) ->
         Add() ->
         Relu()
     }
 ```
-The method `resLayer` in this example corresponds to a building block of a Residual Network.
+The constructed layer `resLayer` in this example corresponds to a building block of a Residual Network.
 The `?` argument is a special argument which is explained in the next section.

 ## Structural Arguments
 Structural arguments are special arguments which can be set for each layer and which do not correspond to a layer parameter.
 The three structural arguments are "?", "->" and "|".
 The conditional argument "?" is a boolean.
 It does nothing if it is true and it removes the layer completely if it is false.
 This argument is only useful for layer construction.
 The other two structural arguments are non-negative integers which repeat the layer *x* number of times where *x* is equal to their value.
 The layer operator between each repetition has the same symbol as the argument.

 Assuming `a` is a method without required arguments, then `a(-> = 3)->` is equal to `a()->a()->a()->`,